-Building a Voice Service with Phrase Strings
+Building a Voice Service With Improved Language Quality

 Consistently at the forefront of innovation, comdirect engaged Njiuko to develop a voice assistant skill for Amazon Alexa and Google Assistant that would enable users to query stock prices and exchange rates in real time.
 Phrase Strings presented itself as the ideal platform for the new voice service.
 Not only can Phrase Strings manage answers from voice assistants easily, it also helps comdirect accelerate the release cycle and significantly improve the overall language quality of the tool.

 - Enables a CMS workflow for voice assistant skills

 - Allows users to query 10K+ real-time stock prices by voice search

 - Increased customer engagement thanks to improved language quality